 Could you briefly tell us about your personal political background and introduce us to the gym you are currently living in Berlin?

-My name is Majd Jammoul, I am from Damascus, Syria.
-I had worked in a network of political activists since the beginning of the Syrian demonstration movement in 2011, and also did social work with displaced persons in various parts of the country.
-We organized workshops on conflict resolution and documented human rights violations.
-However, by mid-2015 we had lost any and all capacity to act.
-Most of my colleagues were scattered all over the world or detained by the Syrian regime.
-I was unable to complete my Master’s thesis in economics for political reasons, and I supported my brother’s decision to desert the military service and and get away of the army and Syria.
-For these reasons, I had to leave Syria.
-After a horrible trip across the Aegean Sea – tens of people died when our boat sank, but the Greek coast guard rescued me – I arrived in Berlin in late 2015.
-I’ve been living in the gymnasium on the Treskowallee campus of the Berlin University of Applied Sciences (HTW) in Lichtenberg since January.
+Since the beginnig of the Syrian demonstration movement in 2011, I have worked in a network of political activists, and also did social work with displaced persons in various parts of the country.
+For political reasons I had to leave the country.
+Since January 2016, I’ve been living in the gymnasium on the Treskowallee campus of the Berlin University of Applied Sciences (HTW) in Lichtenberg.
 We are a total of 190 men living in one hall, mostly young people from Syria and Iraq, with smaller groups from Iran, Afghanistan, Pakistan and Eritrea.